Blues Jam Etiquette

 will know how it goes.
 Describe it.
 "Easy-going shuffle in 'A'

-information your fellow musicians need.
+kind of information your fellow musicians need.

 song, don't let yourself be a slave to the particular version you're